Epic Sciences Overview

 The cell is the theater of cancer and the source of certainty.

-These ground-breaking advances were possible because Epic took a research road less travelled.
+These ground-breaking advances were possible because Epic took a research road less traveled.

 Because the cell is the basic unit of all living things, we decided early on to focus on understanding how cancer cells emerge, mutate and remit — in other words, how cells respond to specific drugs.
 Studying single cells individually also seemed the most promising way to develop personalized treatments, based on a clearer picture of the disease within a patient.